neurogenomics/neurogenomics-lab-website/content/authors/alan-murphy/_index.md

       year: 2013
 superuser: false
 user_groups:
-  - Bioinformaticians
+  - PhD Students
 ---
-I have a background in data analytics and machine learning, undertaking my undergraduate degree in Trinity College Dublin.
-I gained three years of experience in industry, working as a data analytics consultant on numerous statistical projects across a wide range of industries from the public sector to banking.
+I have a background in data analytics and machine learning, undertaking my undergraduate degree in the statistics department of Trinity College Dublin.
+Thereafter, I gained three years of experience in industry, working as a data analytics consultant on numerous statistical projects across a wide range of industries from the public sector to banking.

 More recently, I worked as part of Dr. Overton's group in Queen's University Belfast.
 My research focused on methods of integrating multi-omic patient data, through network biology approaches, to predict the instigated molecular players in differing biological contexts such as the Epithelial to Mesenchymal Transition (EMT) process.

-My research goal is to apply machine learning techniques, through systems biology approaches, to further our understanding into the drivers of multi-factorial diseases.
-My current role as a research assistant in Dr. Nathan Skene's group, focuses on the analysis of multi-omic single-cell data in neurodegenerative diseases.
+I joined Dr. Nathan Skene's group as a bioinformatician focusing on the analysis of multi-omic single-cell data in neurodegenerative diseases before starting my PhD.
+During this time, I developed [MungeSumstats](https://www.biorxiv.org/content/10.1101/2021.06.21.449239v1) for the quality control and standardisation of GWAS summary statistics.
+The primary focus of my PhD research is in the prediction of cell type specific regulatory effects of genetic variants in neurodengenerative diseases.